 9. Work with an OT to prevent falls by modifying the home

 Many stroke survivors have trouble with balance, which increases the risk of devastating falls.
-To prevent falls, make appropriate home modifications for stroke patients, including grab rails and slip-resistant mats.
+To prevent falls, make appropriate home modifications for stroke patients, including removing clutter from walk areas, and installing grab rails and slip-resistant mats.
 Your occupational therapist (OT) will also have suggestions for adapting the home after stroke.

 10 Caregivers, don’t do everything for your loved one

 When stroke patients are discharged from the hospital or inpatient rehabilitation, family members may be overly anxious to help their loved ones.
 Try not to do too much.
-Be helpful and encouraging, but understand that stroke survivors need to do some things on their own to keep recovering.
+Be helpful and encouraging, but understand that stroke survivors need to do as much as they can on their own (within reason, keeping safety in mind), to keep recovering.

 11. Get plenty of brain-rejuvenating sleep

 After stroke, the brain is busy healing and rewiring itself.
 This takes a lot of energy!
 So when stroke patients crave lots of sleep after stroke, let them sleep!
 The brain needs to recover.